AI test generation

 Limitations:

-1. Test generation cannot call snippets: Generated tests don't use snippets nor pull in existing snippets.
-All test steps are flat.
+1. Test generation can only use snippets to set up a test scenario: Generated tests can only use an existing snippet at the beginning of the test.
+All of the generated test steps are flat.
 You can swap in snippets or create snippets after the draft is generated.
+We hope to add support for calling existing snippets in the middle of a test down the road.

 Tips and tricks